 All manuscripts must be written in clear and concise English.
 Please use British or American English consistently.
-If you have reasons to doubt your proficiency with respect to spelling, grammar, etc. (e.g., because you are not fluent in English), then you may wish to employ - at your expense - the services of a professional language editor.
+If you have reasons to doubt your proficiency with respect to spelling, grammar, etc. (e.g., because you are not a native speaker of English), then you may wish to employ - at your expense - the services of a professional language editor.